Green-Digital-Guardians/.github/GreenPaper.md

 Faced with the lack of courage and courage of the States to fight for Planet Earth, faced with the accelerated and planned destruction of all natural resources, we constitute the ***“GREEN DIGITAL GUARDIANS OF THE GREEN ARKS OF PLANET EARTH”***.

 ## 5. The Protection of the Green Arks is a Commitment of All.
-It's now or never.
+It's now or never

 We always thought that the protection and defense of Planet Earth was solely and exclusively of the State and its Governors, what a great mistake.
 We have understood and heeded that the call to defend Planet Earth corresponds to all human beings, *"awakened or not awakened"* this is a matter of survival of the human race, it is a love story that does not want to end in ruins, it is just telling a story and the birth of a Peaceful and Organized community of Human Beings who were able to save Millions of Green Arks of Planet Earth from almost guaranteed destruction.